Close open ports manually in ubuntu

 Open ports

-When doing a lot of socket programming, it often happens that a server program when recompiled/rerun fails to bind to a particular port number because that port number is already in use.
+When running any kind of server application like http or ftp server, or doing socket programming, it might so happen that a server program when recompiled/rerun fails to bind to a particular port number because that port number is already in use.

 To close the port number manually first the process name/id has to be found out that is holding the port open and then use the kill command on that process.